 This information will be updated weekly from March through October to provide current data for use in making pest management decisions.
-The accumulated Growing Degree Days are 4735.5 from Oct.
-19 to Oct.
-31, 2018.
-This is the last update until March 2019.
+The accumulated Growing Degree Days are 38.5 from March 12 to March 17, 2019.

 The GDD are a measure of heat accumulation used by horticulturists, gardeners, and farmers to predict plant and animal development rates.
 For example: